Learning from the mistakes of others sounds great. Yet it’s difficult to do when those ‘others’ refuse to be transparent about their mistakes.

 Particular industries might have their own ISAC.
 For instance, there’s a Retail Cyber Intelligence Sharing Center (R-CISC) with small retail companies and Target or Home Depot-sized members.

 Ultimately, the argument goes, that there is strength in numbers.
-Ismail suggested, “Forward-thinking organizations recognize that unifying people, technology, resources and intelligence are the foundations for future
+Ismail suggested, “Forward-thinking organizations recognize that unifying people, technology, resources and intelligence are the foundations for future cybersecurity.

 Yet laggards remain.